mate-academy/qa_pw_conduit_github_actions/README.md

 ## Testing Your Pipeline

-To complete this task you will need to test that your workflow is working and passing in the GitHub Actions.
+To complete this task, you will need to test that your workflow is working and passing in GitHub Actions.

-For this you will need to:
+For this, you will need to:
 1. Setup the `Settings > Pages > Source: GitHub Actions` in your **forked** repo.
-2. Create a pull request within your's **forked** repo.
+2. Create a pull request within your **forked** repo.
 3. Test your workflow in this PR.

-Note, that if you run the workflow in the PR to the original repo, it will be failing due to permission issue.
+Note that if you run the workflow in the PR to the original repo, it will fail due to a permission issue in the last publish phase.
-Only after you have tested your pipeline within the PR in your forked repo, then you can proceed to the task reporting steps below.
+Only after you have tested the workflow within the PR in your forked repo can you proceed to the task reporting steps below.

 ## Task Reporting